Apples and Art Studio Tour, 2017

 Once the clay has dried completely the pots are fired for the first time in a bisque kiln.
 This low-temperature firing produces a hardened but porous material which can absorb glaze.
 The bisqued pots are sprayed with a transparent glaze and then they are fired a second time.
 This higher temperature firing melts the glaze, makes the painted designs permanent within the glaze, and vitrifies the clay body into a strong and non-porous material.

 Painting one-stroke designs onto curved surfaces takes care and practise.
 In addition, much testing and experimentation has enabled me to produce colorful designs which survive the high-temperature firing that is required of stoneware.
 This makes them more durable than earthenware pieces which can chip easily.
-These pieces can take regular wear and are dishwasher safe.
+My pieces can take regular wear and are dishwasher safe.

 Types of Pottery